topxel/stylelint-config-topxel/README.md

 2. When the list of available packages appears, type `linter` and select `SublimeLinter`.
 3. Repeat step 1 and when the package list appears again, type `stylelint` and select `SublimeLinter-contrib-stylelint`.

+&nbsp;

 ## Extending the config

-If you want to extend or override some of the rules of this configuration, simply add a `"rules"` key to your config.
+If you want to extend or override some of the rules in this configuration, simply add a `"rules"` key to your config.
 See the [stylelint rules configuration docs](https://stylelint.io/user-guide/configuration/#rules) for more details.

 For example, to override the rule `string-quotes` from double to single and turn off the `number-leading-zero` rule: